LouisCE/fandom-challenge/README.md

 - **Bootstrap quiz layout inspiration:** The interactive quiz layout was inspired by [Bootstrap Examples - Interactive Quiz Application](https://bootstrapexamples.com/@ross-wille/interactive-quiz-application), which helped guide the design of category buttons, timer, and feedback styling.

-- **ChatGPT:** Assisted in generating initial draft questions for `questions.js`.
+- **ChatGPT:** Assisted in brainstorming initial draft questions for `questions.js`.
 All questions and answers were reviewed, verified, and corrected manually to ensure accuracy with canonical sources.

 - **Markdown learning resources:**
   - [Markdown Tutorial Video](https://www.youtube.com/watch?v=HUBNt18RFbo)